What is Kali Yuga? The Four Hindu Epochs Explained

 What Is Kali Yuga?

 Kali does not refer to the goddess Kali.
 It comes from the term for strife, quarrel, hypocrisy, and discord.
 In earlier yugas, human society could rely on instinctive virtue (Satya), then duty and sacrifice (Treta; Lord Rama and Lord Hanuman), then temple worship and epic teaching (Dvapara; Lord Krishna and the Gītā).
-By Kali, those supports thin.
-Spiritual practices survive, but institutions and leaders often tilt toward political power and religion that helps people gain political power rather than cultivate truth.
+By Kali Yuga, those noble human aspirations crumble down.
+Spiritual practices survive, but institutions and leaders often tilt toward political power and religion that helps people gain political power rather than cultivation of truth.

 Traditional reckoning places the Kali Yuga start on the very day Śrī (Lord) Krishna departed the earth, closing Dwapara Yuga and opening Kali.